jbryant-umaine/c-the-sights/README.md

 ## Description

-This is a repository hosting all of my code submissions for COS 135.
+This is a repository for hosting all of my code submissions for COS 135.

 ## Getting Started